 Psychologists are professionals that have undertaken highly specialised training in the diagnosis and psychological treatment of mental, behavioural and emotional disorders.

 A psychologist may hold a doctoral degree (Ph.D.) and be called “doctor”; but, is not a medical doctor (M.D.).

 If you are unsure whether you should see a psychiatrist or psychologist, talk to your general practitioner.
 They can give you advice about whether a psychiatrist or psychologist is right for you.
 This usually depends on your particular symptoms and the type of treatment you need.
 It may also depend on what treatment has already been tried.

-Please feel free to contact us at anytime to enquire about the progress of your referral.
+Please feel free to email us to enquire about the progress of your referral.

 The Medicare Safety Net means that the Government will meet 80% of out of pocket costs for all medical services (including appointments with a psychiatrist) delivered out of hospital after an individual or family has spent $2030.00 in out of pocket fees (or $647.90 if you are a concession card holder or family receiving family tax benefit (A)) in a calendar year.

 If you become involving in ongoing treatment, this will substantially reduce the costs of seeing a psychiatrist.
 Although you will still pay the same amount for your appointment, Medicare will refund 80% of your costs.

 To receive this benefit you must be registered for the safety net (either as an individual or family).
 A registration form can be filled in and lodged with Medicare.
 We strongly recommend this.

 For more information regarding the Medicare safety net visit their website at https://www.humanservices.gov.au/individuals/services/medicare/medicare-safety-net